Transition to Product Management (2025 Guide)

 • Industry knowledge: Knowledge of the specific industry in which the product operates can help predict market trends and customer needs.

-• Project management: Strong project management skills to effectively plan and execute product development process.
+• Project management: Strong project management skills to effectively plan and execute the product development process.

-• Data analysis: Understanding data analysis, metrics, and experimentation are critical for tracking product performance and making informed decisions.
+• Data analysis: Understanding data analysis, metrics, and experimentation is critical for tracking product performance and making informed decisions.

 A degree in business, engineering, or a related field can provide a sound foundation, but on-the-job experience and mentorship can be just as valuable.